 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The appellation named after the homonymous community lies to the east of the small town Libourne in the Haut-Médoc on the right bank of the Gironde in the region Bordeaux, The vineyards cover about 800 hectares of vineyards.
-In the north, the area is crossed by the river Barbanne from the Appellation Lalande de Pomerol demarcated.
-To the east lies the area Saint-Emilion, The name comes from the Latin "pomarium" (orchard).
-Already the Romans operated viticulture here.
-The devastation in the Hundred Years War (1338-1453) between the English and French viticulture was abandoned.
-At the end of the 15th and in the 16th century vineyards were rebuilt.
-But late in the 19th century, Pomerol wines became famous.
+The appellation, named after the municipality of the same name, lies east of the small town Libourne in the Haut-Médoc on the right bank of the Gironde in the region Bordeaux, The vineyards cover around 800 hectares of vineyards.
+To the north, the area is crossed by the Barbanne River from the appellation Lalande de Pomerol demarcated.
+The area is to the east Saint-Emilion, The name comes from the Latin "pomarium" (orchard).
+Even the Romans were involved in viticulture here.
+Due to the devastation in the Hundred Years' War (1338-1453) between the English and French, viticulture was abandoned.
+Towards the end of the 15th and 16th centuries, vineyards were again established.
+But Pomerol wines only became famous in the late 19th century.

-The top rank of the exceptionally velvety, storable red wines, which can be over two years in often 100% new mature, makes the extraordinary soil type out.
-It is a sand-gravel soil with intermediate layers of clay and a lower layer of iron-containing iron ore stone, which is referred to as "Crasse de fer" (iron slag) or "Machefer".
-On about 80% of the vineyard is the dominant variety Merlot grown, other varieties are Cabernet Sauvignon.
+The top rank of the exceptionally velvety, long-storable red wines, which are often 100% new for over two years mature, makes the extraordinary soil type out.
+It is a sand-gravel floor with intermediate layers made of clay and a lower layer made of iron-containing iron locust stone, which is referred to as "crasse de fer" (iron slag) or "machefer".
+The dominant variety becomes around 80% of the vineyard area Merlot grown, other varieties are Cabernet Sauvignon.
 Cabernet Franc and Malbec ( Cot ).
-These are the typical grape varieties of the Rive droite (right bank).
-As in the west adjacent Fronsac surprisingly, there are none in Pomerol Grand Cru classification but a group of wineries is recognized as "Premier Crus".
-The top wine from the legendary Château Pétrus is the best one in terms of quality (and price) Médoc equate.
-But also some other châteaux fall into this category.
+They are the typical grape varieties of the Rive droite (right bank).
+Just like in the neighboring west Fronsac surprisingly, there are none in Pomerol Grand Cru classification, but a group of wineries is recognized as "Premier Crus".
+The top wine from the legendary Château Petrus is the best of in terms of quality (and price) Médoc equate.
+But some other châteaux also fall into this category.